appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 You need to have root access on your system for this step.
 Being able to run `sudo` is sufficient for the following step. (sudoer)

 Run the command without `sudo`.
-The script will ask you the user password if it's required.
+The script will ask for the user password if it's required.

 :::